Overview

 JPXWatch maintains a public record of material corrections to data and methodology changes that affect reported operations.
 This ensures users can track how reported figures and analytical approaches have evolved over time.

-Material revisions to data and methodology — including the April 2026 Noise Impact Score correction, SEVERE tier adjustment, unified noise source-level data, approach-phase offset correction, ADS-B proximity verification of operations, and inbound-diversion exclusion — are maintained on a dedicated page: Methodology & Data Revisions.
+Material revisions to data and methodology — including the April 2026 Noise Impact Score correction, SEVERE tier adjustment, unified noise source-level data, approach-phase offset correction, ADS-B proximity verification of operations, inbound-diversion exclusion, and the April 2026 unit-convention pass (Track A: per-flight value labels, band legend unification, and About-page methodology consistency) — are maintained on a dedicated page: Methodology & Data Revisions.
 The April 11, 2026 curfew methodology realignment is documented in the Curfew Methodology section above.

 Guidance